Robert Douglas, Count of Skenninge

-Robert Douglas (17 March 1611 – 28 May 1662), Count of Skenninge, Baron of Skalby, was a Scottish cavalry general during the Thirty Years' War who rose to the rank of field marshal (1657–1662) in the Swedish-Polish wars that followed.
-He founded the Swedish branch of Clan Douglas.
+Robert Douglas (17 March 1611 – 28 May 1662), was a professional soldier from East Lothian in Scotland.
+He spent his career in the Swedish Army and became a field marshal in 1657.
+He settled in Sweden, where the Douglas family remains prominent.

-Early life
+Personal details

 Douglas was born at Standingstone, near Garvald, East Lothian.

 His father, Patrick Douglas of Standingstone (d.
 1626), was a son of William Douglas of Whittinghame (d.
 1595) by his spouse Elizabeth, daughter of Sir Richard Maitland of Lethington.

 Career

 Many Scottish soldiers, infantry and cavalry, found themselves engaged in the various wars that are collectively called the Thirty Years' War, and Douglas was one of these.
 In 1627, he was received as a page in Swedish service under John Casimir, Count Palatine of Kleeburg, castellan of Stegeborg Castle and brother-in-law of King Gustav II Adolf.